University of Virginia Diabetes Tele-Education Program

 - Health Departments

-To learn more about this program, see the 2016 abstract presented at the American Association of Diabetes Educators meeting.
+To learn more about the previous research program, see the 2016 abstract presented at the American Association of Diabetes Educators meeting.

 VCDPE also helped the Health Quality Innovation Network create 4 "Medical Minute" videos for medical providers of patients with diabetes and prediabetes.